 - Keeping with the legend that Shiva here was worshipped by Brahma and Vishnu in the forms of the sages Gomuni and Patti muni, there are two additional temples to Shiva on the banks of the temple tank.
 One of these temples is known as the Arasambalavaanar temple, where legend has it that Shiva revealed a vision of his cosmic dance to the two sages under a Peepal tree.This is also a full fledged Saivite temple with shrines to Arasambalavaanar, Ambaal and others.
 There are also shrines to Bairavar and Natarajar.

-- The North and South Kailasam temples guard the two directions of the temple.
+- The North Kailya and South Kailaya temples guard the two directions of the temple.

 Sri Venugopla Swamy Temple at Kovaipudhur

 The temple is located at Kovaipudhur at about 10 kms south of Coimbatore